Blog

 Read

 Everyone has hundreds of bookmarks they'll never look at again.
-But what if the pattern of what you save revealed something about who you are?
+But what if the pattern of what you save revealed something about who you're?

 Read